yzycord/Graphite/README.md

 ## Please add to this with pull requests.

 # How to compile/run
-First make sure your in the parent directory.
+1. First make sure your in the parent directory.

+2. run the command below

 With maven installed OR using linux:
 ```console